janosh/matbench-discovery/site/src/routes/paper/readme.md

 npm run dev
 ```

-Both steps should only take a second after which the terminal should show something like
+Both steps should only take a few seconds after which the terminal should show something like

 ```text
   VITE v4.0.4  ready in 531 ms